danielchiaradia/ReedSwitch/README.md

 # ReedSwitch
 Simple Door/Window contact with low quiescence current of around 5µA (according to my cheap multimeter ...).
+There is quite some power loss on the ESP development board caused by the regulator, serial converter and other components.
+However, it will only be powered for a short amount time, so it's not worth going the hard naked ESP way here.

 # BOM
 - Wemos D1 Mini or any other ESP development board